 Student Stories

-Shaquella Hawthorne, a single mother of two, found Rick Grant with the STAR Center when she faced some unexpected financial challenges.
+Shaquella, a single mother of two, found advocates with the STAR Center when she faced some unexpected financial challenges.
 “It took a relief off of my shoulders.
-He paid my rent – I didn’t have to stress about my family’s needs,” said Hawthorne.
+They paid my rent – I didn’t have to stress about my family’s needs,” said Hawthorne.
 “I thought I was in it by myself, but at the end of the day, I found people to help get me through it.”
 Since graduating with her Nursing degree, Hawthorne started working on a transitional unit at Prisma Health and plans to transfer to a critical care/ICU unit in the future.